gramaziokohler/aixd_ara/docs/documentation.rst

 	:height: 24
 	:width: 24

 Retrieves dimensions of the model's input and output layers.
+Requires that a model has been set up or loaded.

 **Inputs**